 BROOKLYN, N.Y. — In a June 26 motion to dismiss a New York federal court lawsuit alleging that employers’ captive insurance and reinsurance scheme cheated home health aides out of lost wages and benefits, a captive insurer and its affiliates argue that the aides lack standing to assert a claim for engagement in prohibited transactions as nonfiduciary parties-in-interest in violation of Section 406(a) of the Employee Retirement Income Security Act (Ynes M. Gonzalez de Fuente, et al. v.
 Preferred Home Care of New York LLC, et al., No. 18-6749, E.D.
 N.Y.).

 LINCOLN, Neb. — A Nebraska federal magistrate judge on June 26 stayed a workers’ compensation insurer’s dispute over a promissory note executed pursuant to a reinsurance participation agreement (RPA) until a pending lawsuit in New Jersey addresses whether the policies at issue in this federal case violated New Jersey law and regulations (Applied Underwriters Inc. v.
 Top’s Personnel Inc., No. 15-90, D. Neb.).

-SAN JUAN, Puerto Rico — An insurer tells a Puerto Rico federal court on April 23 to deny a request by reinsurers to dismiss or compel arbitration of the insurer’s lawsuit regarding hurricane losses because the arbitration clause is invalid and unenforceable under Puerto Rico law (Integrand Assurance Co. v.
+SAN JUAN, Puerto Rico — A Puerto Rico federal judge issued a stay on June 25 of a dispute between an insurer and various of its reinsurers regarding losses from two hurricanes because the insurer was recently placed into rehabilitation proceedings (Integrand Assurance Co. v.
 Everest Reinsurance Co., et al., No. 19-01111, D. Puerto Rico).